Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 By car: The drive to Peñíscola from Valencia takes around 1hr 45mins and is your best option for a day trip from Valencia.

 By train: Trains run from Valencia to Benicarlo-Peñiscola station daily and take around 2hrs.
 However, the station is located 8km outside of the city.
 During the tourist season, buses run regularly from the station to Peñíscola, but outside of peak season, you’ll need to grab a taxi.

 On a tour: You can book a full-day tour from Valencia to Peñíscola and Sant Mateu.

 Transport Options for Day Trips From Valencia

-With the Spain’s excellent public transport network, you can take many day trips from Valencia by train or bus.
+With Spain’s excellent public transport network, you can take many day trips from Valencia by train or bus.
 I’d recommend using OMIO to check routes and schedules, and to book tickets in advance.

 However, some of the more rural destinations and smaller towns and villages on this list can be difficult to reach by public transport.

 Instead, you could hire a car for a few days, or book on to some organised day trips from Valencia.
 Get Your Guide and Viator have some great organised day tours from Valencia to choose from.